First court appearance

 If you have an upcoming first court appearance, you may wish to:

-Locate and review all documents you've received from police or the court.
+People often locate and review the documents they've received from police or the court.

-Gather any relevant documents or evidence that may be important to your case.
+People often consider which relevant documents or evidence may be relevant to their matter.

-Confirm the exact date, time, and location of your court appearance.
+People often note the exact date, time, and location of the court appearance.

-Decide whether you'll represent yourself or seek legal representation.
+People often consider whether they will represent themselves or seek legal representation.

-Write down any questions you want to ask the court.
+People often write down any questions they want to ask the court.

 How LawConnect can help